Social Media Guidelines

 The Communications Office must approve all new social media channels related to the University.
-To get approval for your social media channel, please fill out the Social Media Approval Form on the University website.
+To get approval for your social media channel (and be added in our Social Media Directory), please contact the Communications Office.

 Here are some key points to consider in order to validate the pertinence of your channels: